Creighton4Good/BlueJay-Bites/docs/backend-design.md

 - Use Spring Data JPA method naming conventions
 - Object navigation uses underscore syntax: `findByCreatedBy_Id(Integer userId)` navigates from Post to User.id
-- Sort orders: `findByStatusOrderByCreatedAtDesc(String status)`
+- Sort orders: `findByStatusOrderByCreatedAtDesc(String status)` - allows posts to be sorted by when they were most recently created
+- Counting: `long countByRoleRoleName(String roleName);` - allows roles to be counted, useful when ensuring that there will always be at least one admin left when promoting/demoting admins

 ## Pending Work

 - Enable `@EnableMethodSecurity` in `SecurityConfig` so `@PreAuthorize` annotations actually enforce (currently the annotations exist but aren't checked because method security is not enabled)
-- Integrate Microsoft Entra SSO for real authentication
+- Integrate Microsoft Entra SSO for real authentication for signing in/out
 - Build notification system (delivery method — in-app vs email — pending IT meeting)
+  - Possible approaches: SSE (Single-Server Events, websockets)
 - Add analytics endpoints for admin dashboard
 - Add photo upload for events
 - Add `servingsRemaining` tracking for "running low" UI